urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       New Threads take the same priority as its parents by default void setDaemon(boolean)
       Sets the daemon flag of this Thread to true
-      A daemon Thread is thread that does not prevent the JVM from exiting when the program finishes but the thread is still running
+      A daemon Thread is a thread that does not prevent the JVM from exiting when the program finishes but the thread is still running
     ThreadGroup getThreadGroup()
       Returns the current ThreadGroup
     void join(long)